osirislab/ctf101/docs/cryptography/what-are-hashing-functions.md

 Selinger said that “the algorithm of Wang and Yu can be used to create files of arbitrary length that have identical MD5 hashes, and that differ only in 128 bytes somewhere in the middle of the file.
 Several people have used this technique to create pairs of interesting files with identical MD5 hashes.”

-Ben Laurie [has a nice website that visualizes this MD5 collision](http://www.links.org/?p=6).
 For a non-technical, though slightly outdated, introduction to hash functions, see [Steve Friedl’s Illustrated Guide](http://www.unixwiz.net/techtips/iguide-crypto-hashes.html).
 And [here’s a good article](http://www.forensicmag.com/articles/2008/12/hash-algorithm-dilemma–hash-value-collisions) from DFI News that explores the same topic.

 [^1]: http://www.mscs.dal.ca/~selinger/md5collision/